semaphoreci/docs/docs/docs/using-semaphore/jobs.md

 ## Debugging jobs {#debug-jobs}

 Semaphore makes it easy to troubleshoot jobs.
-You can debug a job [interactively with an SSH session](#ssh-into-agent) or see the job log in real-time.
+You can debug a job [interactively with an SSH session](#ssh-into-agent) or see the job output in real-time.

 ### Why my job has failed? {#debug-job}

-When the first command in the job ends in a non-zero status the job ends immediately with error.
-By default, no new jobs start once a job has failed.
+Semaphore ends the job as soon as a command ends with non-zero exit status.
+Once a job has failed, no new jobs will be started and the workflow is marked as failed.

 Open the job log to see why it failed.
 The problematic command is shown in red.
 You can click on the commands to expand their output.